junmckill/leavu3-mod/README.md

 Leavu3 uses [dcs-remote2](https://github.com/GiGurra/dcs-remote2) to inject a [data export script](https://github.com/GiGurra/leavu3/blob/master/src/main/resources/lua_scripts/LoDataExport.lua) into DCS, which then grabs ownship + AI wingman information from the game.
 In order to display information regarding your human wingmen and their targets, you both need to be connected to the Leavu3 datalink (see above).

+### STATUS & BUGS!

+ONLY use the Issues tracker at the top of this page (https://github.com/GiGurra/leavu3) to report bugs!

+Leavu3 is beta-beta-beta!
+Right now the top priority is to get all unit names correctly displayed on the RWR page. -> At the moment a lot of threats show up with their full names instead of proper threat indications (e.g. F-15 instead of 15, 'S300....' instead of '10').

+If you want to help, please post an issue or pull request in this repository with the wrong name (=what leavu3 shows right now) + the correct name (e.g. what the F-15 ingame rwr shows).

+Thanks!

 ### COMPATIBILITY

 Built with LibGDX for cross platform compatibility.
 Works out of the box on: